isb-cgc/readthedocs/docs/source/sections/webapp/Saved-Cohorts.rst

 ====================

-Using the provided list of filters on the left hand side, you can select the attributes and features that you are interested in either frm ISB-CGC data or the User Data tab.
+Using the provided list of filters on the left hand side, you can select the attributes and features that you are interested in either from ISB-CGC data or the User Data tab.
 Note that the TCGA project is selected by default as this is the dataset that the majority of researchers are familiar with.
 TCGA data is the first program to be displayed next, to it is CCLE and TARGET data tabs.
 You are able to create a cohort with multiple program filters.
 CCLE (The Cancer Cell Line Encyclopedia) data - is open access data set that can be used to view sequence data with the IGV viewer without having dbGaP permissions.

 By clicking on a feature, the field will expand and provide you with additional filtering options.
 For example, when you click on "Vital Status", it expands and provides a list containing "Alive", "Dead", and